bl4ck5un/tc-website/content/getstarted.md

-Title: Get Started
+Title: Getting Started
 Date: 2017-4-6
 toc: yes

 # Using Town Crier in your smart contracts

-There are two ways to conveniently use Town Crier in your smart contracts.
+There are two convenient ways to use Town Crier in your smart contracts.

-## Option A: using SmartContract.com
+## Option A: Using SmartContract.com

-A quick way to get started with Town Crier is by connecting one of the data feeds it supports to your smart contract through SmartContract.com's [TC-backed-oracle creation tool](https://create.smartcontract.com/#/choose).
-It's an easy way to set up an authenticated cryptocurrency price feed from Town Crier to your smart contract in only a few minutes.
+SmartContract.com's [TC-backed-oracle creation tool](https://create.smartcontract.com/#/choose) is a nice, easy way to get started with Town Crier in just a few minutes.
+Today, this tool is only available for cryptocurrency prices.

-We do ask that you define the method which Town Crier will be sending to as shown below, after which you should be all set to quickly set up a TC-backed oracle in the smartcontract.com environment.
+We ask that you define the method which Town Crier will be sending to as shown below.
+You should then be all set to quickly set up a TC-backed oracle in the SmartContract.com environment.
 Here is an example of what your Town Crier Oracle will look like when it goes live: [https://staging.smartcontract.com/#/contracts/4bd8ecf48f87bf423c5a7c82e327c239](https://staging.smartcontract.com/#/contracts/4bd8ecf48f87bf423c5a7c82e327c239).

-## Option B: interfacing with TC directly
+## Option B: Interfacing with TC directly

-Interfacing with Town Crier is easy.
+Interfacing directly with Town Crier requires a little more work, but is also straightforward, and gives access to all of TC's currently supported set of data types.
 To query one of the [supported data sources](dev.html), an application contract just needs to send a query to the `TownCrier` Contract, which lives on the [mainnet](XXX).

 A query consists of a _query type_, which specifies the data source to be queried and some _parameters_, along with a callback address to which the data feeds will be delivered.
 For example, if your contract is seeking for a stock quote on the Oracle Corporation, it can simply query with type `3` (i.e. the Yahoo!
 Finance) and parameter `ORCL` (i.e. the ticker).
 Supported data sources are listed [here](dev.html).
 Keep in mind that we're still actively adding more to the list.

-Once the query is processed by the TC server, the `TownCrier` Contract will deliver the datagram to the callback address specified in the request by sending an inter-contract message.
+Once the query is processed by the TC server, the `TownCrier` Contract will deliver the resulting data to the callback address specified in the request.
+It does this by sending an inter-contract message.

 For an end-to-end example, you can jump to [Step-by-step: Developing Your First TC-aware Contract](#h5).